conda-forge/kokkos-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `kokkos` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `kokkos, kokkos-static` can be installed with `conda`:

 ```
-conda install kokkos
+conda install kokkos kokkos-static
 ```

 or with `mamba`:

 ```
-mamba install kokkos
+mamba install kokkos kokkos-static
 ```

 It is possible to list all of the versions of `kokkos` available on your platform with `conda`: